 Tell someone where you’re going

-Don’t just say you’re going hunting.
+Don’t just say you’re going on a deer hunting trip.
 Tell your family or friends exactly where you’re going to be and how long.
 That way, if you don’t come back, they’ll know where to start looking for you.

 Camo and Orange Safety Vest